grigvardanyan/Signal_classification/README.md

 ## Method </br>
 CNN architecture is from  https://arxiv.org/pdf/1602.04105.pdf

+## Feature engineearing </br>
+In code there are two feature engineearing techniques,but best one performed raw data </br>
 ## Evaluation</br>
 Architecture in paper was used without batch normalization trick.
 In my experiment I also added batch normalization before each activation function(right plot).
 See result in picture.</br>
 **NOTE:** Images were ploted over test dataset.</br>